What are some of the best Derek Jeter RCs to collect?

 1. 1993 SP Foil Derek Jeter RC #279 (eBay)

-The 1993 SP Foil Derek Jeter RC is undoubtedly the popular option, and it also happens to be one of the most condition-sensitive cards in existence.
+The 1993 SP Foil Derek Jeter RC is undoubtedly the popular option.
+It also happens to be one of the most condition-sensitive cards in existence.

 Cards from the 1993 SP set are wrapped in a foil coating, which means they were often damaged simply by being taken out of the packet.